hack101/Android-Lesson-3/README.md

 Inside the onItemClick method, we need to first grab the item we are going to delete.
 Notice that one of the parameters for `onItemClick` is the view that has the text in it, so we can grab the text from it's child view.

-First we add an id to the TextView in `res/layout/todo_item.xml` so that we can refer to it
+First we add an id to the TextView in `res/layout/todo_item.xml` so that we can refer to it.

 ```xml
 <TextView xmlns:android="http://schemas.android.com/apk/res/android"